TheTexta/obsidian-main/schizophrenia.md

+#disorder-psychology
+Schizophrenia::A disorder characterised by delusions, hallucinations, disorganised speech and /. or diminished, inappropriate emotional expression.

 Schizophrenia is a psychotic disorder a group of disorders marked by irrationality, distorted perceptions and lost contact with reality.
 The word means split mind. schizo + phrenia.

 Positive (inappropriate behaviours which are present)